 Fenland links to the wider national highway network by dual carriageway are very limited.
-There is a small stretch of dual carriageway on A47 in the northwest corner of Fenland.
-The district's road network primarily consists of rural, single-carriageway A-roads.
-In addition, several key junctions act as 'pinch points' on the network, especially in and around the towns.
-These suffer from severe peak time traffic congestion impacting on all road users.
-Many of the routes within the Fenland have ongoing issues with regards quality.
-This reflects the low-lying Fenland environment, with some routes suffering from regular flooding, such as North Bank near Whittlesey, and others requiring specific maintenance regimes due to being constructed on peat soils.
+There is a limited stretch of dual carriageway on A47 in the northwest corner of Fenland. he district's road network primarily consists of rural, single-carriageway A-roads.
+Several key junctions act as 'pinch points' on the network, especially in and around the towns.
+These suffer from severe peak- time traffic congestion impacting on all road users.
+Reflecting the low-lying Fenland environment, some routes suffer from regular flooding, such as North Bank near Whittlesey, and require specific maintenance due to being constructed on peat soils.